chongcher/websume/readme.md

 ### _Configuration_

-Create the following files in your project folder, and copy the code below into them.
+Now, we'll be adding configuration files to the project folder.
+To do that, right click your project folder in Webstorm, and select New > File.
+Then, for each of the files below, copy the code below into the newly created file.

 __index.html__
 ~~~~